 This normalization discussion is not pedantic, and the importance of correct normalization is shown in Figure 2.1.
-The right three images are example eigenvectors of the symmetric graph Laplacian $L_s$ .
+The right column shows example eigenvectors of the symmetric graph Laplacian L_s .
 Note that the eigenvectors form reasonable segmentation of the images.
 For example, the second eigenvector distinguishes between the sky and cows, the third eigenvector separates the cows from the background, and the fourth eigenvector separates the two cows.
-The left three images are example eigenvalues of the unnormalized Laplacian L. The spectrum of the unnormalized Laplacian (2.4) is dominated by large spikes at a few pixels.
+The left column shows example eigenvalues of the unnormalized Laplacian L. The spectrum of the unnormalized Laplacian (2.4) is dominated by large spikes at a few pixels.
 In contrast, the eigenfunctions on the normalized symmetric Laplacian (2.6) provide appealing segmentations of the image.

 2.5.
-Semisupervised learning (SSL) on graphs.
+Semisupervised Learning (SSL) on Graphs.
 There are numerous approaches to SSL using graph theory, and we mention a few that are related to this work.
-The work of Coifman, Szlam, and others [15, 47] demonstrates techniques for learning classes using a diffusion framework.
+The work of Coifman, Szlam, and others [18, 76] demonstrates techniques for learning classes using a diffusion framework.
 Their technique implements the geometric diffusion framework with a random walk probability interpretation.
 Instead of minimizing an energy functional, they find a time s when the marginal between known classes is maximized and then classify the rest of the samples using this diffusion time s.
 The final segmentation is dominated by the smallest eigenvalues of the random walk graph Laplacian.
 In contrast, our method is based on an extension of a nonlinear geometric segmentation method applied to general graphs rather than lattices embedded in Euclidean space.